heistp/irtt/README.md

    1) You've specified an incorrect hostname or IP address for the server.
    2) There is a firewall blocking packets from the client to the server.
       Traffic must be allowed on the chosen UDP port (default 2112).
    3) There is high packet loss.
-Up to four packets are sent when the client tries to connect to the server.
+By default, up to four packets are sent when the client tries to connect to the server, using timeouts of 1, 2 and 4 seconds.
 If all of these are lost, the client won't connect to the server.
+In environments with known high packet loss, the `-timeouts` parameter may be used to send more packets with the chosen timeouts before abandoning the connection.
    4) The server has an HMAC key set with `-hmac` and the client either has not specified a key or it's incorrect.
 Make sure the client has the correct HMAC key, specified also with the `-hmac` parameter.